macCesar/ti.youtube/README.md

 If you don't use `npm`, you can download the [latest version](https://github.com/macCesar/ti.youtube/blob/master/ti.youtube.js) and place it in your `lib` folder (or Resources for classic project).

 ## Using it
+### I'm keeping this method for compatibilty reasons.
 > index.js
 ```javascript
 const tiYoutube = require('ti.youtube');